-If you can't ejaculate during sex or masturbation, help is at hand!
+If you are a man who can't ejaculate during sex or masturbation, help is at hand!

-I started working with men with sexual difficulties about 12 years ago.
-Of course everyone knows about premature ejaculation, but not so many people know about delayed ejaculation a surprising fact, because it affects about one man in twelve.
+I started working with men with sexual difficulties about 14 years ago.
+Of course everyone knows about premature ejaculation, but not so many people know about men being unable to ejaculate during lovemaking – a surprising fact, because it affects about one man in twelve.
 Yes, that many.

 So you're not alone.
 Not by a long way.
 And it doesn't matter if the cause of your delayed ejaculation is traumatic masturbation in a prone position when you were a teenager, or not being aroused when you have sex, or relationship difficulties with your partner, or the simple fact that you prefer sex with yourself to sex with someone else.